The Golden Palace: Production

-Bea Arthur had grown tired of starring on The Golden Girls, and chose not to return for an eighth season.
-As a result, the show was revamped and retitled as a new series, The Golden Palace, with Betty White, Rue McClanahan, and Estelle Getty reprising their roles.
+Bea Arthur had grown tired of starring in The Golden Girls, and chose not to return for an eighth season.
+As a result, the show was retitled and revamped as a new series, The Golden Palace, with Betty White, Rue McClanahan, and Estelle Getty reprising their roles.

 Like the original series, The Golden Palace was also created by Susan Harris, who once again served as executive producer alongside Paul Junger Witt and Tony Thomas.
 The trio had mixed feelings about the new series, but felt obligated to continue onward for the sake of the cast and crew.
 Thomas said, "We had been employing a lot of people, so to just pull the plug would have meant ending something that provided a very satisfying life for a lot of people".
 White said that she and her Golden Girls co-stars were initially skeptical of the new series but, "To our great surprise, we are having a ball.
 It's coming together much better than we had thought".
 McClanahan had suggested keeping the original series and adding a fourth roommate to replace Arthur's character, but this idea was rejected by the producers.

 British comedian Alexei Sayle was originally hired to play the hotel's chef, who initially was to be portrayed as Eastern European.
 Sayle was replaced by Cheech Marin before the pilot was shot.
 The idea of having a Latino chef as a comic foil to the rest of the cast had originally been proposed at the beginning of The Golden Girls; the original chef, Coco (portrayed by Charles Levin), appeared in the first episode of The Golden Girls but was written out due to concerns about how to work him into later scripts with a cast of four women with strong personalities.
 With Arthur gone and the core group down to three, the concept was revived.
 Marin had wanted to branch out into television and away from being typecast as a Los Angeles stoner, and had previously worked on a film project with Witt.
-Marin was promised a spin-off series for his character in the event that The Golden Palace should be successful.
-The Golden Palace marked Marin's and Don Cheadle's first starring role in a television series.
+Marin was promised a spin-off series for his character in the event that The Golden Palace were successful.
+The Golden Palace marked Marin's and Don Cheadle's first starring roles in a television series.
+According to Cheadle, the director of photography had trouble with him and White in shared scenes due to their heavily contrasted complexions; White's hair and makeup had to be altered to reduce the contrast, ensuring Cheadle was properly lit.

 The Carlyle hotel on Miami Beach's Ocean Drive was used for exterior shots depicting the Golden Palace hotel, while the rest of the series was taped at Ren-Mar Studios in Hollywood, California.
 On The Golden Girls, Getty often had to reshoot her scenes as she had trouble remembering her lines.
 McClanahan noted that this was not the case on The Golden Palace, speculating that Getty may have been subconsciously intimidated by Arthur.

-Upon Betty White's death in 2021, Don Cheadle recounted the director of photography of Golden Palace having trouble with White and Cheadle in shared scenes due to their heavily contrasted complexions; White, Cheadle said, had hair and makeup change her look to reduce the contrast to ensure Cheadle was properly lit.